-This guide will help you to learn about the costs of living in Canada so that you can stay in any of the six-time zones in the country.
+This guide will help you learn about the costs of living in Canada and staying in any of the country’s six time zones.

-Once you've been working with the currency exchange, you're going to have a bank account full of Canadian dollars, usually only referred to as dollars or "loonies" by locals.
+- Local Lingo: Once you’ve been working with the currency exchange, you’ll have a bank account full of Canadian dollars, usually only called dollars or “loonies” by locals.

-Compared to a few major currencies, the list below shows the approximate value of Canadian dollars at this current time:
+Compared to a few major currencies, the list below shows the approximate value of Canadian dollars as of this writing:

 - £1000 equals $1705.71